e3o8o/triggerr/docs/02_architecture/05_ESCROW_ARCHITECTURE_STRATEGY.md

     *   **Seamless Off-Chain Data Integration**: Our backend can easily and securely connect to any flight, weather, or other data API to evaluate parametric triggers, which is the core of our business.
     *   **Faster & Safer Development**: Writing and debugging complex logic in TypeScript is exponentially faster and safer than in Solidity or Rust.
 We can iterate quickly and maintain a high standard of quality.
 *   **Cons (And How We Mitigate Them)**:
     *   **Requires Trust in Triggerr**: Users must trust that our backend will execute the rules fairly.
-We mitigate this by being transparent, using a secure and audited infrastructure, and potentially open-sourcing our backend services in the future to build community trust.
+We mitigate this by being transparent, using a secure and audited infrastructure, leveraging Nevada's regulatory framework for additional oversight, and potentially open-sourcing our backend services in the future to build community trust.
 The on-chain settlement still provides the final, verifiable proof of payment.
+    *   **Regulatory Compliance**: Our Nevada-based entity structure provides regulatory clarity and compliance framework for escrow operations across multiple jurisdictions.

 ---